avendesora/pythonbible/docs/source/technical_reference.rst

     Returns the scripture text of the given verse id and version of the Bible.

-    :param verse_id: An integer verse id
+    :param verse_id: a verse id
     :type verse_id: int
-    :param version: The optional version of the Bible, defaults to American Standard Version
+    :param version: a version of the Bible, defaults to American Standard
-    :type version: Version
+    :type version: :ref:`Version`
     :return: The scripture text of the given verse id and version
     :rtype: str
+    :raises InvalidVerseError: if the given verse id does not correspond to a valid verse
+    :raises MissingVerseFileError: if the verse file for the given verse_id and version does not exist

 .. _InvalidBookError: